OpenCode/geany-python-good-code/README.md

 ## Features

 * 1-Click use!
 No terminal.
 No external software.
-Only your editor, you and you coffee
+Only your editor, you and your coffee
-* Dynamic definition of tools to use in
+* Dynamic definition of tools to use
-* Create report file of tool response
+* Create report file from tool result

 ## News